The Brown Family

 The 1820 census indicates that Hubbard Brown's family now included three sons and three daughters who could not have been born at the time of the 1800 census:

 Thomas Brown, son of Hubbard Brown, is listed in the 1840, 1850 and 1860 censuses for Anderson Township in Hamilton Co., Ohio.
 In the 1840 census he is listed as age 40-50 with a female, age 30-40, probably wife Sarah, and nine children living with him.
 In the 1850 census, it is clear that his and wife Sarah's ages are reversed.
-Sarah died in 1859 at the age of 55 and, therefore, does not appear in the 1860 census.
+Sarah died on Oct.
+27, 1859 at the age of 55 and, therefore, does not appear in the 1860 census.
+We are confident that Sarah Brown's maiden name was Webb despite there being no marriage document available at this time.
+Her daughter, Hannah Ann (Brown) Tucker's 1913 death certificate indicates her father was Thomas Brown and her mother was Sarah Weeb [Webb].
+According to the 1820 census, three Webb families (John, Jacob and Clayton) lived near Hubbard Brown in Anderson Twp., Hamilton Co., Ohio and all three had daughters the right age to be Sarah, so we can't be sure of Sarah's father's name at this time.
 Based on the 1850 and 1860 censuses, here are the children of Thomas and Sarah Brown:

 - Julia Ann Brown, b. ~1823.